As an agency owner, chances are that at some stage you've become fatigued with clients asking what you actually do for their SEO fee. I know I have.

-When picking competitors to analyse, focus on competitors that are ranking for high search volume keywords that you'd like to rank for -- they'll have more interesting link profiles to look at.
+When picking competitors to analyze, focus on competitors that are ranking for high search volume keywords that you'd like to rank for -- they'll have more interesting link profiles to look at.

-If working with local companies, I have found it helpful to analyse the link profile for both local competitors and competitors in the same industry, but in a different market.
+If working with local companies, I have found it helpful to analyze the link profile for both local competitors and competitors in the same industry, but in a different market.

-This gives you a more robust list of link opportunities than analysing local competitors alone.
-Often a competitor in a different city has identified great link opportunities that your local competitors haven't targetted yet.
+This gives you a more robust list of link opportunities than analyzing local competitors alone.
+Often a competitor in a different city has identified great link opportunities that your local competitors haven't targeted yet.
 So don't limit yourself to your direct competitors!

 To find competitors ranking for different locations, update your search settings to a different location to see who ranks, or enter multiple locations in AgencyAnalytics' rank tracker.